 I almost forgot to post this!
-As today is the last day of January, I want to share what I wrote to my kids this summer.
+As today is the last day of January, I want to share what I wrote to my kids this month.
 I like to do this as a way to hopefully inspire sponsors to write to their children and as a way to share ideas with those of you who already sponsor.

 I want to let you know that this went to all of my kids.
 Things were taken away and/or added to make each letter personal for each specific child.
 On top of this themed letters, I also wrote a handwritten letter to each child asking about specific things that they have told me in letters or asking them about their family.
 I like writing a personal letter every 1-2 months.
 It's fun for me!

 This month, the theme letter I wrote to my children was about the weather (cold!) in Illinois.
 I shared pictures of snow on a tree and a snowman that I built with one of my friends.

 How are you, my friend?
 I am very happy to be writing this letter to you today.
 Things with me and my family are going well.
 I am doing well with my job and I really enjoying spending the day with my students.
 They are working hard in their learning and having a lot of fun playing together.
 I am blessed to be a teacher.

 In the United States, we are now in the season of winter.
 Where I live, in the state of Illinois, winter means that it is very cold outside.
 It is usually around -6 degrees celcius!
 Very cold!
 It is also very windy outside.
 To protect myself from this cold, I have to wear a warm coat, gloves, and a hat to stay warm in the cold.
 While I am very grateful to God for weather and for changing seasons, to be honest, winter is not my favorite season.
 I don't like to be cold!
 I much prefer to be warm and for it to be hot and sunny outside.
 I am looking forward to when spring comes in a couple of months and it starts to get warmer outside again.